-Unlike typical romance dramas, “Maybe We Broke Up” starts with the story of a couple’s breaking up.
+Unlike typical romance dramas, “Someone You Loved” starts with the story of a couple’s breaking up.

 “When I received the scenario, director Hyung Seul-woo said that it was about a story of a man and a woman who hadn’t met in a long time, and encounter each other in the woman’s art studio.
 The man suddenly gets a muscle cramp in his neck and he can only look to his left side while talking to her.
 So the woman has to look to the right -- this setting did not make any sense at all for me at first,” Lee said.

 “But Hyung said it was based on his real experience and I figured out the irony of such unrealistic situation between a couple can arouse the audience’s interest,” he added.

 “Someone You Loved” opens in local cinemas Wednesday.

 [Herald Interview] Rival heir to Kim Ju-ae unlikely to appear: unification minister